Skip to main content

 General Travel Advice

-To enter Canada, all arrivals are required to have a valid passport that does not expire within six months of date of entry.
+To enter Canada, all arrivals are required to have a valid passport for the duration of their stay.

 IMPORTANT NOTICE: REQUIREMENT FOR VISA-EXEMPT FOREIGN NATIONALS TRAVELLING TO CANADA BY AIR

-Applying for an eTA is a simple, inexpensive ($7 Canadian) online process that takes minutes to complete.
+Visa-exempt foreign nationals, including passengers travelling on an Irish passport, flying to or transiting through Canada require an Electronic Travel Authorization (eTA).
+Applying for an eTA is a simple, inexpensive ($7 Canadian) online process.
 To apply, passengers must have a valid passport, a credit card, and an e-mail address.
-An eTA is electronically linked to a passenger’s passport and once approved, it is valid for 5 years or until passport expiry.
+An eTA is electronically linked to a passenger’s passport and once approved; it is valid for 5 years or until passport expiry.

 Note: